tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 used to derive the handles MUST NOT contain any of the 5 special characters "@", "/", "#", "$" and ":".

-### X.509 End Point Handles
+### X.509 Device Handles
-A client's end point handle is derived by concatenating the X.509 subject Common Name fields of a range of certificates in client's certificate chain credential.
+A client's device handle is derived by concatenating the X.509 subject Common Name fields of a range of certificates in client's certificate chain credential.
-The range to use is defined by the `start` and `end` offsets in the `endpoint_handle_range` field of the `X509Parameters` struct.
+The range to use is defined by the `start` and `end` offsets in the `device_handle_range` field of the `X509Parameters` struct.
 Offsets begin at the leaf certificate wich has offset 0 and count upwards towards the root certificate in the chain.
 Each Common Name field in the range is seperated from the next in the client handle using a ":" character as delimiter.